-- Each examination is scheduled for two hours.
-Final exams for short-term classes shall be administered during the final two hours of the last class period. - Every instructor is required to give a final examination following the schedule above.
-Deviations from the final exam schedule ARE NOT PERMITTED because of potential conflict within student's schedules.
-If students indicate that a conflict is occurring, instructors are advised to contact their supervising dean immediately. - Every student is required to take a final examination. - Final examinations are held in the room in which class is regularly scheduled. - In case of a conflict, please consult your instructor.
+- 1. Each final examination MUST BE scheduled for two hours. - 2.
+Final exams for short-term classes shall be administered during the final two hours of the last class period. - 3.
+Every instructor is required to give a final examination following the schedule above.
+Because of the potential conflict within students' schedules, deviations from the final exam schedule ARE NOT PERMITTED. - 4.
+If students indicate that a conflict is occurring, instructors are advised to contact their supervising dean immediately. - 5.
+Every student is required to take a final examination. - 6.
+Final examinations are held in the room in which the class is regularly scheduled. - 7.
+In case of a conflict, please consult your instructor.